Own-Data-Privateer/hoardy-web/tool/README.md

 both of which also have `--*-hybrid` variants.

-There is also `--all`, which exports all available versions of all roots and `--depth`-reachable URLs.
+There is also `--all`, which mirrors all available versions of all roots and `--depth`-reachable URLs.
 When using `--all`, you'll probably want to switch to a time-versioned output format, otherwise those default simply-numbered `hupq_n` outputs will be impossible to interpret:

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror9 \
   --root-url-prefix 'https://en.wikipedia.org/wiki/'
   --all \